Niv20/string-c-library/README.md

 3. `void FreeFunction(void* data)` – This function frees all dynamically allocated memory **inside** your struct, such as strings or arrays allocated with malloc (The library itself frees the memory of the struct itself).

 > [!NOTE]
-> Pay attention that the parameters for these functions are of type `void*`, so you need to cast the pointer back to your data type within the function.
+> The parameters for these functions are of type `void*`, so you need to cast the pointer back to your data type within the function.

 Continuing with our example, these functions would look like this: